RodRitter/To-Do-Checklist/README.md

 First make sure you're in the project root

-- `$ vagrant up` - This might take a little while
+- `$ vagrant up` - Install the virtual environent.
+This might take a little while
 - `$ vagrant ssh` - This will log you into the virtual environment
 - `$ vagrant@machine: cd /vagrant` - Takes you to the synced folder with project files
 - `$ python3 server.py` - run the server.

 You can no navigate to `localhost:5000`

 ## Server
-`db_setup.py` - This will do some intial setup for the database `server.py` - Local server to handle CRUD routing
+- `db_setup.py` - This will do some intial setup for the database
+- `server.py` - Local server to handle CRUD routing

 ## Tech Stack